Sanjay1712KSK/Job-Wise-Advisor/README.md

 # Job-Wise Advisor

 Job-Wise Advisor is a project designed to help users analyze and manage job-related data effectively.
 This repository includes tools and features to assist users in making informed decisions.
-Additionally, it includes an "Emojify" feature to add emojis to your text for better visualization and fun.

 ## Features